mitchellh/vagrant-aws/README.md

   within a [VPC](http://aws.amazon.com/vpc/)
 * `region` - The region to start the instance in, such as "us-east-1"
 * `secret_access_key` - The secret access key for accessing AWS
-* `security_groups` - An array of security groups for the instance.
+* `security_groups` - An array of security group names for the instance.
 If this instance will be launched in VPC, this must be a list of security group IDs.
 * `iam_instance_profile_arn` - The Amazon resource name (ARN) of the IAM Instance